port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/calculation-property/examples.md

 If the calculation is `".properties.obj2 * .properties.obj1"` , the result will be `{cpu: 200}`,

-For merging YAML properties, the merging behavior will be the same, but if you specify `type: "string"` and `format: "yaml"`, the result will be a YAML object.
+For merging YAML properties, the merging behavior will be the same, but if you specify `type: "string` and `format: "yaml"`, the result will be a YAML object.
 :::

 ## If-else conditions

-Assume that your services uses multiple packages, some services use packages written in Python and some services use packages written in Node.js.
+Assume that your services use multiple packages; some services use packages written in Python and some services use packages written in Node.js.

-By using an if-else JQ rule, you can specify a different URL to each package, based on its language:
+By using an if-else JQ rule, you can specify a different URL for each package, based on its language:

 ```json showLineNumbers
 "calculationProperties" : {